miniBill/minibill.github.io/_posts/2019-10-24-advanced-elm-codecs.md

 `decoder`'s type is `Decoder obj`, and if we look at the ingredients this has the exact same type of `Json.Decode.map2 (\f v -> f v) partialCodec.decoder fieldCodec.decoder`!
 The actual correct implementation is `Json.Decode.map2 (\f v -> f v) partialCodec.decoder (Json.Decode.field name fieldCodec.decoder)` because we need to extract the value from the JSON object's field.

-`encoder`'s type is `obj -> Value`, and we could write `fieldCodec.encoder << fieldGetter` but it's quite evident that we would be dropping all the information from our record except from that single field, so it can't be right.
-The only other ingredient left is `partialCodec.encoder` but it has a strange type, how can it convert a function into a `Value`?
+`encoder`'s type is `obj -> Value`, and we could write `fieldCodec.encoder << fieldGetter` but it's quite evident that we would be dropping all the information from our record except from that single field so it can't be right, we need to use `partialCodec.encoder`, but it has a strange type, how can it convert a function `field -> obj` into a `Value`?
 Something is fishy!

 Let's pretend that we are implementing this in JS/another language and let's focus on the encoding part.
 We start with the record constructor, which we don't need for encoding, let's go on.
 When we encounter a `field`, we are given the field getter, name and `Codec`, so we can extract the value, name it and turn into a JSON value.
 If this were JS this is were we would add it to the object we are building, but in Elm there is no facility for adding fields to a `Value` (it could be something different from an object after all!).
 What do we have in Elm that supports adding? `Dict`s and `List`!
-For this usecase we never need to get single items after we add them, so a `List` will do.
+For this usecase we never need to get individual items after we add them, so a `List` will do.
 If we start thinking in terms of adding `(String, Value)` couples to a list we quickly realize that we need to either:

 * change the definition of `Codec` to keep this `List` around, but this is messy for every other type beside records or
 * create a different type for record `Codec`s.